-Orientation activities begin with the Welcome Week Banquet for the Class of 2019 on Saturday, August 1 from 6 to 9 pm in the Multi-Purpose Room of the Allied Health Building.
+Orientation activities begin with the Welcome Week Banquet for the Class of 2021 on Saturday, July 29 from 6 to 9 pm in the Wool Ballrooms in the Busch Student Center on the undergrad campus.
 Please join your fellow classmates, current medical students, and faculty in celebrating the beginning of your medical career!
 This will be a fun night of food, mingling, and an introduction to SLU's student-run free health clinic, the Health Resource Center.
 Dress is business casual and everyone is invited, so bring your families, significant others, and anyone else who would like to come.
-Tickets sales are limited, however, due to the limited capacity of our venue.
-Tickets prices are $30.00 per person, but all proceeds will go directly to the Health Resource Center clinic.
+Ticket prices and sales will be available soon; all proceeds will go directly to the Health Resource Center clinic.
 Welcome Week Banquet flyer will be available soon that will provide specific information and payment information.
 Hope to see you all there!

-The White Coat Ceremony, sponsored by the School of Medicine and the Medical Alumni Association, will be held on Sunday, August 2 at St. Francis Xavier College Church (Building 51 on the campus map).
+The White Coat Ceremony, sponsored by the School of Medicine and the Medical Alumni Association, will be held on Sunday, July 30 at St. Francis Xavier College Church (Building 51 on the campus map).
 Entering students will be “cloaked” with their first clinical white coats, the symbol of the medical profession.
 The ceremony is meant to foster professionalism and humanism in medicine.
 Parents, spouses, and family are invited to attend!
-The ceremony begins at 1:30 pm, but all entering students need to get to the Church Ballroom (basement of the church) by noon to be fitted for their white coat and have their "Official School of Medicine" picture taken.
+The ceremony begins at 1:30 pm, but all entering students need to get to the Church Ballroom (basement of the church) by 11:30 am to be fitted for their white coat and have their "Official School of Medicine" picture taken.
+A group photo will taken before the ceremony begins.
 Sign up for orientation week events will be available.
 Tell your family and friends about this very special occasion; the beginning of your career in the medical profession.
 Parents or close family members who are physicians may cloak their own family member student, so let them know ahead of time - we'll give you instructions at the ceremony.

 The rest of the week will provide a variety of other information about medical school life and the curriculum, financial aid, perspectives from 2nd and 3rd year medical students, and much more.
 It will offer some great social events and activities in the afternoons and evenings, all to acquaint you with your new environment and your fellow colleagues.
-Please check the Preliminary Orientation Week Schedule and Orientation Week at a Glance Schedule using the Navigation link on the left to get a general idea of the week’s activities.
+Please check the Preliminary Orientation Week Schedule and Orientation Week at a Glance Schedule to get a general idea of the week’s activities.
 Some social events are free and others have nominal costs for tickets and/or transportation.
-A survey asking about your interest in attending these events is again on the left-side Navigation link.
-Please complete the survey so we can best prepare for the number of students who wish to attend these events.

 Please check out ALL of the Navigation links on the left to become familiar with the events and schedules of Orientation Welcome Week and learn a bit about our city.
 Friday of Orientation Week is our Service Day.
 Small groups of first year students led by sophomore group leaders will be sent to a variety of locations in the city to participate in a few hours of service to the community.
 It is your first chance to "Give Back" to areas of our community which are most in need of your services.
 Students have found this a wonderful opportunity to become "involved"!